Modular vs Manufactured Home: Which Is the Better Option?

 Pros

-• Quality Control: All the modules go through a quality test, which helps to build a strong structure.
+• Quality Control: All the modules go through a quality test, helping to build a strong base and structure.

 • Flexible Specs: The modular homes are customizable.
 You can choose the pre-designed module or present your plan to build the house.